Tharsis

-Tharsis (/'θɑːrsᵻs/) is a vast volcanic plateau centered near the equator in the western hemisphere of Mars.
+Tharsis (/'θɑːrsᵻs/, THAR-sis) is a vast volcanic plateau centered near the equator in the western hemisphere of Mars.
 (Note: Officially, "Tharsis" is an albedo feature.)
 The region is home to the largest volcanoes in the Solar System, including the three enormous shield volcanoes Arsia Mons, Pavonis Mons, and Ascraeus Mons, which are collectively known as the Tharsis Montes.
+Current consensus is that Tharsis overlays a hot spot, similar to those thought to underlay volcanic island chains on Earth.

 The tallest volcano on the planet, Olympus Mons, is often associated with the Tharsis region but is actually located off the western edge of the plateau.
 The name Tharsis is the Greco-Latin transliteration of the biblical Tarshish, the land at the western extremity of the known world.

-Location and size

 Global topography of Mars based on MOLA data.
 The Tharsis bulge is the large area at left (shown in shades of red and white).
 Amazonis and Chryse Planitiae are the blue areas left (west) and right (east) of Tharsis, respectively.
 In this image, the higher average elevation of the southern hemisphere (zonal spherical harmonic degree 1) has been removed to highlight the elevation contrast of Tharsis with the rest of the planet.

 Tharsis can have many meanings depending on historical and scientific context.
 The name is commonly used in a broad sense to represent a continent-sized region of anomalously elevated terrain centered just south of the equator around longitude 265°E. Called the Tharsis bulge or Tharsis rise, this broad, elevated region dominates the western hemisphere of Mars and is the largest topographic feature on the planet, after the global dichotomy.

+Location

 Tharsis has no formally defined boundaries, so precise dimensions for the region are difficult to give.
 In general, the bulge is about 5000 km across and up to 7 km high (excluding the volcanoes, which have much higher elevations).
 It roughly extends from Amazonis Planitia (215°E) in the west to Chryse Planitia (300°E) in the east.
 The bulge is slightly elongated in the north–south direction, running from the northern flanks of Alba Mons (about 55°N) to the southern base of the Thaumasia highlands (about 43°S).
 Depending on how the region is defined, Tharsis covers 10–30 e6km2, or up to 25% of Mars's surface area.

-Subprovinces
+Extant

 The greater Tharsis region consists of several geologically distinct subprovinces with different ages and volcano-tectonic histories.
 The subdivisions given here are informal and may rise all or parts of other formally named physiographic features and regions.